 - Call insurance agent for life, disability, and casualty insurance.

-- Establish the entity under which you are going to do business (i.e. professional corporation, limited liability company, sole proprietor, etc.)
+- When buy-in occurs, set up the entity that you are going to do business under (i.e. professional corporation, limited liability company, sole proprietor, etc.)

 - Check with the City/County for applicable business license.